Constitution of Vermont (1777): Chapter 2

 Chapter 2 continues through 44 Sections.

+In the broader context of the Revolution, Vermont's Constitution is one of the more democratic of the states' founding documents.
+Vermonters' belief in their democracy and government was strong; the 1786 and later 1793 Constitutional Convention had the potential to create serious democratic backsliding.
+Instead, Vermont delegates — reflecting their constituents's beliefs— supported small changes to the Constitution but overwhelmingly upheld their commitment to republicanism.
+Even the similarly democratic Pennsylvania Constitution (which the Vermont Constitution was based on), abandoned, as Ingraham noted, "Many of the most inspiring ideas still in use in Vermont today [...], making the Vermont Constitution more special than promised in 1777."
+The absence of similar democratic measures in other states best exemplifies the limits of the Revolution.
+As Ingraham concluded, "[The American Revolution] is best understood not as a watershed event that radically changed American society, but rather as one episode in a much longer continuum of change."

 1786 Constitution

 The 1786 Constitution of Vermont established a greater separation of powers than what had prevailed under the 1777 Constitution.
 In particular, it forbade anyone to simultaneously hold more than one of certain offices: governor, lieutenant-governor, judge of the supreme court, treasurer of the state, member of the governor's council, member of the legislature, surveyor-general, or sheriff.
 It also provided that the legislature could no longer function as a court of appeals nor otherwise intervene in cases before the courts, as it had often done.

 The 1786 Constitution continued in effect when, in 1791, Vermont made the transition from independence to the status of one of the states of the Union.
 In particular, the governor, the members of the governor's council, and other officers of the state, including judges in all courts, simply continued their terms of office that were already underway.